 Directors elected to the board for terms of one year are:

-- William F. Bahl, CFA, CIC, chairman of Bahl & Gaynor Investment Counsel Inc. and the independent lead director of Cincinnati Financial Corporation
+- William F. Bahl, CFA, CIC, chairman of Bahl & Gaynor Investment Counsel Inc. and the lead independent director of Cincinnati Financial Corporation

 - Dirk J. Debbink, chairman and chief executive officer of MSI General Corporation

-- Steven J. Johnston, FCAS, MAAA, CFA, CERA, president and chief executive officer of Cincinnati Financial Corporation
+- Steven J. Johnston, FCAS, MAAA, CFA, CERA, chairman, president and chief executive officer of Cincinnati Financial Corporation

 - Kenneth C. Lichtendahl, director of development and sales of Heliosphere Designs LLC